 Hepatitis C is passed blood to blood.
 The virus gets into the blood through breaks in the skin or in the lining of the nose and mouth.
 Hepatitis C can live outside the body for many days.
 This means that dried blood can also pass the virus.
-This is why it is important to follow universal precautions to avoid direct contact with bodily fluids.
+This is why it is important to follow universal precautions and avoid direct contact with bodily fluids.

 Testing for Hepatitis C

-It usually takes two blood tests to tell whether you have Hepatitis C. The first test (an antibody test) checks to see if you have ever come into contact with the virus.
-The second test (a PCR or RNA test) checks to see if you have Hepatitis C infection right now.
+It usually takes two blood tests to tell whether you have hepatitis C. The first test (an antibody test) checks to see if you have ever come into contact with the virus.
+The second test (a PCR or RNA test) checks to see if you have hepatitis C infection right now.

 Treatment for Hepatitis C